MilanLund/kentico-cloud-delivery-js-sdk/README.md

 Returns values from content items according to given config object.
 Covers content types: Text, Rich text, Number, Multiple choice, Date & time, Asset, Modular content, URL slug, Taxonomy and supports localization.
+For Rich text elements the method covers: Modular content, images and Links with value added as "Web URL".
+For links added as "Content item" the method returns <a> tag with empty "href" attribute as it is not possible to identify full url from the Kentico Cloud response.
+Data of Modular content which is part of Rich text is returned as <script> tag with data in the JSON format inside.
+The <script> tag is appended to the <object> tag which represents position of the Modular content in the default Kentico CLoud response.

 **Parameters**